TheCDC/ardulight/README.md

 The `loop()` checks for a integer sent over serial connection, unpacks/deserializes the RGB values from it and writes that color to the whole strip.

 #Future
-Eventually I will add some sort of command structure so that more complex animations can be controlled by the PC.
+Eventually I will add some sort of command structure so that more complex animations can be triggered and controlled by the PC.